risingwavelabs/risingwave-docs-legacy/docs/guides/supabase-integration.md

   primary_key= 'user_id'
 )
 ```

 Once the sink is successfully created, you should be able to see the results in Supabase.
-Try to send some posts in the Supabase application and you will see the results are updated in real-time.
+Try adding new rows to the `users` and `posts` table, and you will see the results in `user_posts_cnt` are updated in real-time.